Life at Allens

 6. Don’t be afraid to ask for help

 We all need to ask for help from time to time.
-Particularly now, with everyone working remotely, it's important to support one another in the work we do, implement strategies to encourage productivity and make an extra effort to remain socially connected.
+Particularly now, with many people working flexibly from different locations, it's important to support one another in the work we do, implement strategies to encourage productivity and make an extra effort to remain socially connected.
 Give yourself permission to ask for help if you're unsure how to move forward with a piece of work and be open with your manager with how you're truly feeling.

 Back to Life at Allens